antrea-io/antrea/docs/multicluster/architecture.md

-In the leader cluster, Multi-cluster Controller watches ResourceExports created by member clusters (in the case of Service and ClusterInfo export), or by the ClusterSet admin (in the case of Multi-cluster NetworkPolicy), converts ResourceExports to ResourceImports, and creates the ResourceImports CRs in the Common Area for member clusters to import them.
+In the leader cluster, Multi-cluster Controller watches ResourceExports created by member clusters (in the case of Service and ClusterInfo export), or by the ClusterSet admin (in the case of Multi-cluster NetworkPolicy), converts ResourceExports to ResourceImports, and creates the ResourceImport CRs in the Common Area for member clusters to import them.
 Multi-cluster Controller also merges ResourceExports from different member clusters to a single ResourceImport, when these exported resources share the same kind, name, and